comychitz/knowledge/programming/README.md

 * keep it simple, stupid(!)
 * if unit testing is difficult, revisit your design/implementation

+## object oriented
+* SOLID Priciples of Obect Oriented Design
+  * Single Responsibility
+  * Open-Closed - open for extension, closed for modification
+  * Liskov Substitution - a subclass shall be able to be replaced for its parent without breaking the program
+  * Interface Segregation - many specific interfaces is better than one do-it-all interface
+  * Dependency Inversion - program toward abstractions, not implementations (because they vary, abstractions should not)

 ## general notes
 * idempotence: the property of certain operations in mathematics and computer science, that can be applied multiple times without changing the result beyond the initial application [idempotence - wikipedia](https://en.wikipedia.org/wiki/Idempotence)
 * late vs early binding